Mitarai Digital Folio

 Is Sir Hugh Evans the lead role in The Merry Wives of Windsor?

-Sir Hugh Evans is ranked #5 by line count among 25 speaking characters in The Merry Wives of Windsor — a major role carrying 8.5% of the play’s dialogue.
+Sir Hugh Evans is ranked #5 by line count among 25 speaking characters in The Merry Wives of Windsor — carrying 8.5% of the play’s dialogue.

 What is Sir Hugh Evans’s longest scene?